 Ask the students

 Don't be afraid to ask the students about their opinion on the course room.
 Is it easy to find the material?
 Keep a dialogue with the students about their "virtual classroom" and listen to their suggestions for improvements.
 You can use a discussion forum in Canvas for this purpose.
 You can also use the "student view" to see how the course room looks like for the students.
-Read more about the student view in Canvas (Canvas@KTH) .
+Read more about the student view in Canvas (Canvas@KTH, external page) .

 Don't forget to "publish" your content